 On October 19, Velidjanov convened a meeting of senior Daghestan commanders, including the head of the "Azerbaijan Front" and Essa, a masked fighter whom he identified as the commander of the Riyadus Saliikhin suicide squad originally formed in the early 2000s by radical Chechen commander Shamil Basayev.
 It was during that October meeting that Velidjanov issued his warning that his men would continue to strike against Russians outside the North Caucasus.
 Velidjanov also reaffirmed his oath of loyalty to Umarov.

 Whoever may have been responsible for it, the Domodedovo bombing highlights yet again the Russian authorities' failure over the past 15 years either to comprehend the nature of initially Chechen, now pan-Caucasian insurgency or to craft and implement a nuanced, multifaceted policy to address the problems (official corruption, injustice, disenfranchisement, economic stagnation, unemployment, arbitrary police brutality) that impel men and women across the North Caucasus to "head for the forest" and join the insurgency.
 Instead, Moscow continues to rely on indiscriminate military force against any practicing Muslims suspected of sympathizing with the insurgency plus grandiose schemes for attracting investment that will deliver results only years from now.

-to help fighters who surrender readapt to civilian life.
+If the blast was indeed the work of the Daghestan fighters, it exposes the futility of Daghestan President Magomedsalam Magomedov's much-hyped new committee to help fighters who surrender readapt to civilian life.
 It also shows that despite the losses the Daghestan jamaat has incurred over the past five months -- up to 90 fighters killed, according to official statistics, including 14 since the start of this year -- it remains a deadly threat.